sdgluck/msgr/README.md

       console.log(data) //=> { username: 'Flanders', ... }
     })

-    // Send something known to the client using a tag. channel.send('SAY_HELLO', 'World!')
+    // Send something "known" to the client using a tag. channel.send('SAY_HELLO', 'World!')

 ## API